SeanJxie/IPCamMotionDetection/README.md

 # IPCamMotionDetection
-Detect motion and capture it with an IP Camera
+Detect motion and capture it with an IP Camera.

 # Usage
 - `pip install opencv-python` and run `IPCam.py`